Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 #### Limit overrun race conditions

 The most well-known type of race condition enables you to exceed some kind of limit imposed by the business logic of the application.
 Limit overruns are a subtype of TOCTOU flaws.
-For example, email address confirmations, or any email-based operations, are generally a good target for single-endpoint race conditions.
-Emails are often sent in a background thread after the server issues the HTTP response to the client, making race conditions more likely.

 The process of detecting and exploiting limit overrun race conditions is relatively simple: